Yash-Patil-26/EaseFindBooks/README.md

 # 📚 EaseFindBooks

-**A Flask-powered platform for discovering, recommending, and downloading books with machine learning based recommendations.**
+**Book discovery platform powered by collaborative filtering — finds books based on what readers like you enjoy.**

 ![Home Page](screenshots/home.png)